 Much like the basement, the dark, damp atmosphere of an attic is conducive to mold.
-Clean it as you would other areas by scrubbing the walls and making sure it hasn’t permeated porous materials.
+You should clean it as you would other areas by scrubbing the walls and making sure it hasn’t permeated porous materials.

 Cleaning Up After Mold Removal

 Once the mold is gone, the chore isn’t over yet.
-Proper cleanup after mold removal is imperative to avoid recontamination.
+Proper cleanup after mold removal is imperative to avoid recontamination in affected areas.
 You should seal and immediately dispose of materials that may have contact with mold, like your mask.
-Rinse off the shoes or boots you wore while cleaning, wash your clothing in hot water, and shower to wash away spores that might have be on your hair or skin.
+Rinse off the shoes or boots you wore while cleaning, wash your clothing in hot water, and shower to wash away spores that might have been on your hair or skin.

 Can You Ever Get Rid Of Mold Completely?

 More serious mold problems are best handled by professional contractors or mold remediation specialists.
-Visible mold can be an indication of more extensive mold problems that might have permeated your drywall, insulation, subflooring, studs, ceilings, and other hidden areas, so it may be crucial to call a professional to ensure the growth is properly handled.
-However, the reality of mold is this: even though some can be removed from the home by cleaning thoroughly and taking out rotten materials, it can never be removed completely, which is why getting rid of it is often referred to as “mold remediation.”
-The important thing is to handle an issue promptly to help mitigate the nature of the problem.
+Visible mold can be an indication of more extensive mold problems that might have permeated your drywall, insulation, subflooring, studs, ceilings and other hidden areas, so it may be crucial to call a professional to ensure the growth is properly handled.
+However, the reality of mold is this: Even though some mold can be removed from the home by cleaning thoroughly and taking out rotten materials, it can never be removed completely, which is why getting rid of it is often referred to as “mold remediation.”
+The important thing is to handle a mold issue promptly to help mitigate the nature of the problem.

 The Bottom Line

-By maintaining healthful air quality and mitigating mold as quickly as you can, your home will be healthier and safer.
-Read more Homeowner Tips on the Rocket HomesSM blog for additional ideas and advice on how to keep your property in excellent condition!
+Home mold removal is different case by case, but you should know that you can DIY or have an expert come in.
+By also maintaining healthful air quality and mitigating mold as quickly as you can, your home will be healthier and safer.
+Read more Homeowner Tips on the Rocket Homes®️ blog for additional ideas and advice on how to keep your property in excellent condition!